-The Tender Document required bidders to provide tender security from Commercial Banks registered in Kenya.
+The Tender Document required tender security from Commercial Banks registered in Kenya.
 The Applicant submitted a tender security from a microfinance bank that must have been registered pursuant to the provisions of the Companies Act so as to obtain a license from the Central Bank of Kenya to undertake microfinance business.
-Since the Applicant's tender security is not from a commercial bank, it fails to satisfy the criterion under Clause 2.14.1 of the Appendix to Instructions to Tenderers of the Tender Document.
+Since the Applicant's tender security is not from a commercial bank, it fails to satisfy the criterion under Clause 2.14.1 read together with Clause A (2).
+Mandatory Requirements of the Appendix to Instructions to Tenderers of the Tender Document.

-The Board has already observed that an evaluation committee must evaluate tenders using the procedures and criteria specified in the tender document and in this instance, Clause 2.14.1 of the Appendix to Instructions to Tenderers of the Tender Document required bidders to provide tender security from Commercial Banks registered in Kenya and not Microfinance Banks registered in Kenya.
+The Board has already observed that an evaluation committee must evaluate tenders using the procedures and criteria specified in the tender document and in this instance, Clause 2.14.1 read together with Clause A (2).
+Mandatory Requirements of the Appendix to Instructions to Tenderers of the Tender Document required bidders to provide tender security from Commercial Banks registered in Kenya and not Microfinance Banks registered in Kenya.
 Section 79 (1) of the Act further states that: -